Section Navigation

 An example of the accessibility challenges the church currently faces

-Have appropriate space for concerts, exhibitions, talks, school visits, and intergenerational community events. including income-generating events to sustain the historic church.
+It will improve access and comfort for those regularly attending our concerts, exhibitions, talks, school visits, and intergenerational community events. including income-generating events to sustain the historic church.

-Provide a destination rest point for walkers and cyclists using the churchyard as a scenic route within Milton Keynes’ famous redway network and to Willen Lake and Campbell Park.
+It will provide a more viable destination rest point for current and future heritage visitors and walkers and cyclists using the churchyard as a scenic route within Milton Keynes’ famous redway network and to Willen Lake and Campbell Park

 Cycle groups often use the church grounds as a rest spot.